sukhdeepnisha/pandas-challenge/README.md

 # pandas-challenge

-created and manipulated Pandas DataFrames to analyze school and standardized test data.
+Created and manipulated Pandas DataFrames to analyze school and standardized test data.

 The below output is given in the jupyter notebook: